fluxninja/aperture/docs/content/reference/configuration/spec.md

 Cooldown override percentage defines a threshold change in scale-out beyond which previous cooldown is overridden.
-For example, if the cooldown is 5 minutes and the cooldown override percentage is 10%, then if the scale-increases by 10% or more, the previous cooldown is cancelled.
+For example, if the cooldown is 5 minutes and the cooldown override percentage is 10%, then if the scale-increases by 10% or more, the previous cooldown is canceled.
 Defaults to 50%.

 </dd>
 <dt>max_scale_in_percentage</dt>